Outback Safari

 Contour Hotel Katherine

-Explore the natural beauty of Nitmiluk National Park on a MAKE TRAVEL MATTER® Experience cruise along Katherine Gorge.
+Explore the natural beauty of Nitmiluk National Park on a cruise along Nitmiluk Gorge.
 You’ll wind through this gorge carved through ancient sandstone alongside steep cliff walls, watching for lush rainforest gullies in giant cracks, and maybe a freshwater crocodile or two on the banks.
 You can almost feel the spirits yawning as they created this landscape on Jawoyn land, part of Nitmiluk National Park.
-A sprinkling of crocs, a flutter of rare birds.
 It takes your breath away.
 More wildlife lurks in Kakadu’s Yellow Water Billabong, which is a mecca for sea eagles, brolgas and little kingfishers.

 Mercure Kakadu Crocodile Hotel